 Puppet on a String

-Just around the corner from the Palazzo Butera is another must-see, namely, the puppet museum Museo Internazionale delle Marionette Antonio Pasqualino.
+Just around the corner from the Palazzo Butera is another must-see attraction, namely the Puppet Museum, Museo Internazionale delle Marionette Antonio Pasqualino.
 Obviously, it is dedicated to the rich Sicilian tradition of puppetry.
 Antonio Pasqualino founded the museum in 1975.
 Today, it houses an impressive collection of over 4,000 puppets, marionettes, and shadow theater pieces from around the world.

 There’s More